Burnham Martin: Early life

 Burnham Martin was born in Williamstown, Vermont on August 10, 1811.
 He was trained as a saddler and worked in Saratoga Springs, New York and Fayette County, Ohio in the 1830s and 1840s, also teaching school and studying law.
 After attaining admission to the bar, Martin joined the Whigs and served as Fayette County State's Attorney from 1841 to 1843.
 He was a member of the Ohio House of Representatives from 1843 to 1845, and he served in the Ohio Senate from 1845 to 1847.

 Martin subsequently returned to Vermont.
 He settled in Chelsea, where he practiced law and farmed, also serving in local offices for most of his life, including Chelsea Justice of the Peace, Orange County State's Attorney from 1849 to 1850 and 1853, and County Clerk from 1857 to 1858.

 Political career

 In 1857 Martin represented Chelsea in the Vermont House of Representatives.

 He was elected Lieutenant Governor as a Republican and served from 1858 to 1860.

-Martin served in the Vermont Senate from 1866 to 1867.
+Martin served in the Vermont Senate from 1866 to 1868.

 From 1872 until his death he served as Chelsea's Town Clerk.
-In 1876 Martin served again in the Vermont House of Representatives.
+From 1876 to 1878, Martin served again in the Vermont House of Representatives.